janelia-flyem/dvid/README.md

 Planned and Existing Features for DVID:

-**Distributed operation**: Once a DVID repo is created and loaded with data, it can be cloned to remote sites using user­-defined spatial extents.
+**Distributed operation**: Once a DVID repo is created and loaded with data, it can be pushed to remote sites using an optional ROI as well as pulled.
 Each DVID server chooses how much of the data set is held locally.

-_Status: Next up!
-Planned Q4 2014_
+_Status: Repo push with optional data instance specification added in September 2041.
+See [published one-column repo](http://emdata.janelia.org).
+Pull ability to be added shortly.
+Improved testing and throughput as time permits._

 **Versioning**: Each version of a DVID repo corresponds to a node in a version DAG (Directed Acyclic Graph).
 Versions are identified through a UUID that can be composed locally